Élisabeth Roudinesco: Théroigne de Mericourt

 From the study of the melancholic Théroigne de Mericourt (1989), early feminist and famous case of the annals of French alienism – she has been 'gazed' by Jean-Étienne Esquirol in La Salpêtrière – Roudinesco think the French Revolution is a paradigm in the French situation of Freudianism.
 For Roudinesco, it was necessary to include the analysis of patients into the analysis of doctrines as a major constituting element of the discourses of psychopathology.

-Freudianism and politic
+Freudianism and politics

-Roudinesco think that invariant conditions are required to introduce Freudian ideas and establish psychoanalytical movement in a given space.
-First, a psychiatric knowledge must have been previously constituted, namely a gaze over madness able to conceptualize the notion of mental illness to the detriment of explanation such as divine possession.
-Secondly, the existence of a State of right capable of guaranteeing the free practice of a transmission like the transferential kind.
+Roudinesco posits several invariant conditions required to introduce Freudian ideas and establish a psychoanalytical movement in a given space.
+First, some psychiatric knowledge must have been previously established, encompassing but not limited to; a conceptual understanding of mental illness and related biological and experiential contributing factors rather than explaining it as divine and/or demonic possession or other traditional explanations.
+Secondly, the existence of a rule of law capable of guaranteeing the free practice of transmission {incomplete sentence}.